iron-software/IronPdfNode.Examples/examples/reading-pdf-text/README.md

 ***Based on <https://ironpdf.com/examples/reading-pdf-text/>***

-Retrieving text and images from documents is essential for data migration, particularly when transitioning between different document formats.
-By extracting these elements, you can maintain content in a format that's both easier to access and edit, minimizing the potential for data loss.
+Retrieving text and images from documents is crucial during a transition between different document formats.
+This process allows content to be stored in formats that are both easier to manage and modify, thereby minimizing the potential for data loss.

-Images and text within a PDF can be extracted separately.
-The text is retrieved as a simple string, while images are pulled in an image buffer format, ready for further processing or export.
+You can independently extract both embedded images and text.
+When extracted, text is represented as a plain string, and images are stored in an image buffer format, ready for export or additional manipulation.

-Utilize the `extractText` method for text extraction, and the `extractRawImages` method for isolating images from PDF files.
+To extract text, use the `extractText` method, and for images, utilize the `extractRawImages` method from a PDF.

-For step-by-step guidance on using these methods, please refer to the [IronPDF Documentation](https://ironpdf.com/docs/).
+For comprehensive guidance on utilizing these methods, refer to the [IronPDF Documentation](https://ironpdf.com/docs/).